5 fun ways to explore Fort Collins

 Tour de Corgi

-Hundreds of happy Corgis parading through Old Town in costume.
+Hundreds of happy Corgis parade in costume near Old Town in October.
 You won’t want to miss it.

 Fort Collins Downtown lighting ceremony